apeunit/neueux/content/articles/05_accesibility.md

 <div class="article-grid">
   <div>
     <strong>Clear</strong>
-    <p>Help users navigate by designing clear layouts with distinct calls to action.</p>
+    </br>Help users navigate by designing clear layouts with distinct calls to action.
   </div>

   <div>
     <strong>Robust</strong>
-    <p>Design your app to accommodate a variety of users.</p>
+    </br>Design your app to accommodate a variety of users.
   </div>

   <div>
     <strong>Specific</strong>
-    <p>Support assistive technologies specific to your platform, just as you support the input methods of touch, keyboard, and mouse.</p>
+    </br>Support assistive technologies specific to your platform, just as you support the input methods of touch, keyboard, and mouse.
   </div>
 </div>